keelyenne/dog.generator.github.io/README.md

 # dog.generator.github.io
-This is a website I created with the Girls Who Code SIB program at the Charlotte Location.
+This is a website I created with the Girls Who Code SIP 2019 program at the Charlotte Location.